-- The provisions of this supplemental procedure shall apply equally to both parties.
-The Seattle Colleges bears the burden of offering and presenting sufficient testimony and evidence to establish that the Respondent is responsible for a Title IX violation by a preponderance of the evidence. - 2.
-The Respondent will be presumed not responsible until such time as the disciplinary process has been finally resolved. - 3.
+The provisions of this supplemental procedure shall apply equally to both parties.
+North Seattle College bears the burden of offering and presenting sufficient testimony and evidence to establish that the Respondent is responsible for a Title IX violation by a preponderance of the evidence.

+The Respondent will be presumed not responsible until the disciplinary process has been finally resolved.
 During the hearing, each Party shall be represented by an Advisor.
-The Parties are entitled to an Advisor of their own choosing and the Advisor may be an attorney.
-If a party does not choose an Advisor, then the Title IX Coordinator will appoint an Advisor of the Seattle Colleges' choosing on the Party's behalf at no expense to the Party.
+The Parties are entitled to an Advisor of their choosing and the Advisor may be an attorney.
+If a party does not choose an Advisor, then the Title IX Coordinator will appoint an Advisor of North Seattle College's choosing on the Party's behalf at no expense to the Party.
 A party may choose to have an Advisor and a union representative present at the hearing.